-Having previously deferred implementation of IFRS 16 Leases to 1 April 2021, in December 2020 CIPFA/LASAAC agreed to a further deferral until the 2022/2023 financial year in recognition of the disruption caused by the COVID-19 pandemic.
+Having previously deferred implementation of IFRS 16 Leases to 1 April 2021, CIPFA/LASAAC has agreed to a further deferral until the 2023/2024 financial year.

-IFRS 16 removes the current operating and financing lease classifications and requires local authorities that are lessees to recognise all leases on their balance sheets as right-of-use assets (with exemptions for short-term and low value leases) together with a corresponding liability representing the obligation to make lease payments for the asset.
-The expected impact on the 1 April 2022 balance sheet is to increase property, plant and equipment assets and associated lease liabilities by approximately £1.75 million.
+IFRS16 removes the current operating and financing lease classifications and requires local authorities that are lessees to recognise all leases on their balance sheets as right-of-use assets (with exemptions for short-term and low value leases) together with a corresponding liability representing the obligation to make lease payments for the asset.